Are you doing a gutters project?

 New gutters are an excellent investment since they prevent water damage to siding, basements, windows, and foundations.
 Rain gutters are usually made from one of the following materials:

-About 70 percent of all gutters installed today are made from seamless aluminum because it’s lightweight, durable and cost-effective compared to other types of gutter materials.
+About 70 percent of all gutters installed today are made from seamless aluminum because it’s lightweight, durable, and cost-effective compared to other types of gutter materials.
 Aluminum gutters can last 30 years or more when properly installed and routinely maintained.
 They are acceptable in all climates in the U.S., even states in the Southeast such as Alabama, Florida, Kentucky, and Georgia that usually experience heavy annual rainfall.

-Vinyl gutters, meanwhile, are perfect for milder climate and also are acceptable in regions that see heavy precipitation.
+Vinyl gutters, meanwhile, are perfect for milder climates and also are acceptable in regions that see heavy precipitation.
 However, vinyl might not be the best choice of materials for parts of the country with cold and snowy winters, such as the Rocky Mountain or New England regions, since the vinyl can become brittle over time when exposed to prolonged freezing temperatures.

 Homeowners in rugged climates who have concerns about gutter durability may opt for galvanized steel, zinc, or even copper gutters over standard aluminum since those materials provide unmatched strength and longevity.